 Orestone has received an approved 2020 Notice of Work by the BC Ministry of Mines and Petroleum resources for 24 drill hole locations to test the 10 large magnetic high targets at Captain.
 The drill holes are all located on existing logging roads with easy access 1-1.5 hours north of Fort St James in north central BC.

-- The 100%-owned Captain Project was acquired in 2007.
-The Company currently controls 72 sq kilometres of prime mineral rights in the politically-safe jurisdiction of British Columbia.
+The 100% owned Captain Project was acquired in 2007.
+The Company currently controls 2627 hectares (26 sq kilometres) of prime mineral rights in the politically-safe jurisdiction of British Columbia.

 Location and Access

-The Captain property is situated in central British Columbia about 150 kilometres north of the City of Prince George.
+The Captain Project is situated in central British Columbia about 150 kilometres north of the City of Prince George.
 The two nearest communities are Fort St. James and Mackenzie.
 The area boasts year-round road access and excellent infrastructure.
-Recent clear cut logging in the main Captain target area has greatly facilitated access.
+Recent clear-cut logging in the main Captain target area has greatly facilitated access.

 The project is 30 kilometres south of the Mt.
-Milligan gold/copper deposit owned by Centerra Gold.
+Milligan gold-copper deposit owned by Centerra Gold.
+The alteration and alkaline intrusive encountered in drilling at the Captain project are very similar to the Mt.
+Milligan Mine.
 The Mt.
 Milligan Mine in a large open pit mine and processing facility in production since 2014.
 For reference only, the Mt Milligan operation:

 Any discoveries at Captain will benefit greatly from the proximity to established infrastructure at Mt.
 Milligan.